 Tigers pull their claws inside of their paws when they walk which helps to keep them sharp.

 If you are visiting San Diego and need tickets for multiple attractions, I suggest you read how to save money on San Diego attractions as there are numerous ways to bundle tickets.
-We partner with aRes Travel to offer discount San Diego Zoo Safari Park tickets, including a $6 discount on 1-Day adult and child tickets with code lajollamom.
+I partner with aRes Travel to offer an exclusive savings on San Diego Zoo Safari Park tickets.
 You can print them or use them on mobile to go straight to the gate.